Chargers fire coach Mike McCoy after 2nd last-place finish | FOX Sports

 Chargers fire coach Mike McCoy after 2nd last-place finish

-SAN DIEGO (AP) The San Diego Chargers have fired Mike McCoy following a second straight last-place finish in the AFC West and a third straight season out of the playoffs.
+SAN DIEGO (AP) — The San Diego Chargers fired Mike McCoy following a second straight last-place finish in the AFC West and a third straight season out of the playoffs.

 The team announced McCoy’s firing about an hour after the Chargers lost 37-27 to the Kansas City Chiefs on Sunday.